An aerial view of all the buildings in the Y12 National Security Complex.

 Map of the Eastern U.S.A highlighting Kentucky

-In 2023, a Bechtel-led team made history by safely destroying the last remaining U.S. chemical weapons stockpile leftover from World War II at the Blue Grass and Pueblo Chemical Agent-Destruction Plants in Kentucky and Colorado, respectively.
+In 2023, a Bechtel-led team made history by safely destroying the last of the United States’ declared chemical weapons stockpile—some of which was left over from World War II—at the Blue Grass and Pueblo Chemical Agent-Destruction Plants in Kentucky and Colorado, respectively.
 At Blue Grass, our team destroyed more than 100,000 mustard agent and nerve agent-filled projectiles and rockets using neutralization and explosive destruction technologies.
-The final munition at the Blue Grass Army Depot was safely destroyed in July 2023.
+The final munition stored at the Blue Grass Army Depot was safely destroyed in July 2023.
+Now, secondary waste is being destroyed through BGCAPP’s ongoing Static Detonation Chamber operations, while the decontamination, decommissioning, and demolition work of the main plant is underway.

 Aerial view of Blue Grass Chemical Agent Destruction facility.